msveshnikov/nexus-autocode/README.md

 ### AI Models

--   Integration with multiple AI providers (OpenAI, Anthropic, Google, Mistral, Together AI)
+-   Integration with multiple AI providers (OpenAI, Anthropic, Google, Together AI)
 -   Model pairing for cost-effective and high-performance task execution
 -   Meta-learning for quick adaptation to new tasks
 -   Federated learning for privacy-preserving model updates